 4.1.2 Identification of adults in the subfamily Scolytinae

 Wood (1986) provides a key to the world genera of Scolytinae.
 Rabaglia (2002) provides an updated key to the North American genera of Scolytinae.
-The Scolytinae can be recognized by the following set of adult morphological characters (Hulcr et al. 2015):
+The Scolytinae can be recognized by the following set of adult morphological characters (Hulcr et al., 2015):

 Body cylindrical (nearly circular in cross-section).